Singapore and Australia to enter new chapter of cooperation in 2025

 “There is much more that our two countries can do together.
 After all, we are natural partners with complementary economies, (as well as) compatible world views and strategic perspectives on the region and on international affairs,” said PM Lee.

-He was speaking at a joint press conference with his Australian Prime Minister Anthony Albanese shortly after their annual leaders’ meeting conclude in Melbourne.
+He was speaking at a joint press conference with his Australian counterpart, Prime Minister Anthony Albanese, shortly after their annual leaders’ meeting concluded in Melbourne.

 Giving an update on the Singapore-Australia Green Economy Agreement signed in October 2022, PM Lee said that the effort – that facilitates trade in environmental goods and services and the promotion of investment in the green economy – has made significant progress.